Sid Meier's Pirates! (2004 video game): Gameplay

-Pirates is separated into several mini-games requiring different skills, as well as a "sailing map" mode where the player navigates around the Caribbean, looking for things to do.
+Pirates is separated into several minigames requiring different skills, as well as a "sailing map" mode where the player navigates around the Caribbean.
 Sailing technique, evasion (running from guards), naval gunnery, turn-based strategy, dancing with the daughter of a governor, fencing, and strategic planning are all skills needed to succeed in Pirates.
 The player must choose one of five different skills at the start, which the game will give them an advantage in.
-During the game, players can acquire items and special crew members that make some mini-games less difficult.
+During the game, the player can acquire items and special crew members that make some minigames less difficult.

-In the PC version, most controls are relegated to the nine keys of the number pad, and the game is completely playable using only the keyboard (numpad keys and enter), excluding the start menu and control screen.
-This is assisted by a visual representation of the keypad in the lower right corner of the screen, which also shows the function of each key at any given time.
-For example, during ship-to-ship combat, the "3", "7", and "1" keys on the numpad representation are shown with images of different cannonball types - these buttons are used to select different types of cannonballs to fire.
-The on-screen keypad can also be clicked with a mouse, performing the same function as the keyboard key would have performed.
+In the PC version, most controls are assigned to the nine keys of the number pad, and the game is completely playable using only the keyboard (numpad keys and enter), excluding the start menu and control screen.
+This is achieved by a visual representation of the keypad in the lower right corner of the screen, which also shows the function of each key at any given time.
+For example, during ship-to-ship combat, the "3", "7", and "1" keys on the numpad representation are shown with images of different cannonball types.
+These buttons are used to select different types of cannonballs to fire.
+The on-screen keypad can also be clicked with the mouse, performing the same function as the keyboard key.
 Though the mouse can be used for various commands, the keypad is the preferred input mechanism due to the game's mechanics.

 Story

 Each new game comes with a short backstory, which starts at the time the player character is still a young boy.
 The player character's family receives a visit from an evil Spanish nobleman, the Marquis de la Montalbán, who proceeds to enslave them all for failing to pay their debt to him.
-The player character manages to evade capture, vowing to avenge whatever Montalbán has done to his family.
+The player character manages to evade capture, vowing to avenge what Montalbán has done to his family.
 Ten years later, the player character, now a young adult, enters a tavern to start his journey to the Caribbean.
-At this point, the player has to name the character, choose the difficulty level, special trait and starting era, in addition to which nation to sail with at the beginning.
+At this point, the player must name the character, choose the difficulty level, special trait and starting era, in addition to which nation to sail with at the beginning.

 Once the player completes the registration, the scene proceeds to the player character aboard a ship as he takes a voyage to the Caribbean.
-The voyage is harsh, and the ship captain frequently abuses his ship crew, causing the player character to incite a mutiny out of ill treatment.
+The voyage is harsh, and the ship captain frequently abuses his crew, causing the player character to incite a mutiny out of ill treatment.
 The mutiny is successful, with the captain set adrift and the player character named the new captain, making the ship his own.
-This marks the start of the game, with the ship immediately boarding at the port of a major city of the ship's chosen nationality.
+This marks the start of the game, with the ship immediately entering the port of a major city of the player's chosen nationality.